-Food for thought: talk to highlight Kansas' historic recipes
+Food for thought: Talk to highlight Kansas' historic recipes

 Kansans who immigrated from other countries did what they could to preserve their cultural heritage — whether they were German, Czech, Scottish, Swedish, Greek, etc. — by preparing and passing down recipes of dishes that reminded them of home.

-In her presentation, Hanson will show pictures of both recipes and people at ethnically-centered celebrations.
+In her presentation, Hanson will show pictures of recipes and people at ethnically centered celebrations.

 Some menu items underwent significant changes through Kansas' history.